Skip to main content

 File your application with the Motor Vehicle Industry Licensing Board at DCCA.
 Allow 4-6 weeks for processing.
 The Board meets monthly to review applications.

-Hawaii uses a 5-tier bond system under HRS 437.
+Hawaii uses a 5-tier bond system under HRS 437 that factors both dealer type and monthly sales volume.
 Motorcycle/scooter dealers need $10,000.
 Used vehicle dealers selling fewer than 60 units per month need $25,000, while those selling 60+ units need $100,000.
 New vehicle dealers selling fewer than 10 new units per month need $50,000, and those selling 10+ new units need $200,000.
 Auction dealers also require $200,000.
-The Board may accept a surety bond when a line of credit cannot be reasonably obtained.
+Most states use flat amounts or 2-3 tiers — Hawaii's 5-tier system is among the most granular in the country.

 Costs depend on which tier applies to your dealership.
 For the most common $25,000 used dealer bond, expect $250-$2,500 per biennial term (1-10%).
 A $10,000 motorcycle dealer bond starts as low as $100.
 The $50,000 new dealer bond costs $500-$5,000.
 Higher tiers like $100,000 or $200,000 bonds cost $1,000-$20,000.
 Your credit score, financial history, and industry experience determine your exact rate.